 Note that blocking is a grouping of the experimental units BEFORE randomization is performed.
 There is also a grouping of the plots by treatment, here wheat variety, but this grouping occurs AFTER randomization.

-Sometimes blocks are natural sortings or groupings of the experimental units.
-For example, several sets of twins may be used in a study to compare the effects of two drugs.
-A block is a set of twins.
-The individuals of the twin set are randomly assigned to the two drugs with one twin getting drug A and one twin getting drug B. This is then repeated for several sets of twins.
+Sometimes blocks are natural groupings of the experimental units.
+For example, several pairs of twins may be used in a study to compare the effects of two drugs.
+A block is one pair of twins.
+The individuals of the twin pair are randomly assigned to the two drugs with one twin getting drug A and one twin getting drug B. This is then repeated for several pair of twins.